 The Bachelor of Midwifery (Honours) course builds on the fundamental skills and knowledge required for nursing and on the clinical nursing practice developed through the Bachelor of Nursing, adding the specialist knowledge to provide continuous care to mothers and babies from pregnancy through to after birth in any situation, including emergencies and the knowledge and skills to locate, interpret and critically evaluate research relevant to advanced practice in midwifery.

-The course develops through themes addressing your personal and professional development; understanding of society, population, health and illness; translation of knowledge for clinical nursing and midwifery practice; clinical nursing skills; and advanced clinical midwifery practice.
+The course develops through themes addressing your personal and professional development; understanding of society, population, health and illness; translation of knowledge for clinical nursing and midwifery practice; clinical nursing skills; and advanced clinical midwifery theory and practice.

 Part A. Personal and professional development

 These studies focus on your development as a professional who is able to function and communicate both as a member of a health care team and autonomously as required.
 You will learn to become resilient, with a sense of self and of self-efficacy, to manage stress and your own health, identify professionally with both nursing and midwifery culture, and develop skill in client interactions and reflective practice.
 You will also develop your capacity to work within the healthcare environment, understand relevant issues of law and ethics, professional standards and accountability, inter-professional education and teamwork, leadership skills and autonomous practice, effective and perceptive communication, including therapeutic communication, and advocacy for the clients and carers.

 Part B. Society, population, health and illness